A surgical abortion is a medical procedure that ends a pregnancy. The gestational age determines the type of abortion procedure indicated.

 - tearing of the uterine lining

-If you’re considering abortion, Pregnancy Center East is a great place to receive evidence-based abortion information.
+If you’re considering abortion, Pregnancy Center Plus is a great place to receive evidence-based abortion information.
 All our services including pregnancy tests, ultrasounds, and options information are offered free of charge and are completely confidential.

 Do not allow anyone to pressure you into having an abortion.
 Laws prohibit the father, guardian, parent, or the courts from forcing you to have an abortion.
 Do not rush into an abortion if you are having doubts about the decision or procedure.